The strategy of conflict and cooperation: Cooperative equilibrium system

-Let $\Gamma$ be an extensive-form game with perfect information without a chance move.
-I define \textit{Recursive Backward Induction} or Recursive Induction (RI) algorithm by a recursive induction procedure.
-RI algorithm outputs a solution profile on each subgame $G(x)$ starting at some node $x$ by inducting on the number of players ($n$) and number of nodes ($\bar{x}$) in the successor nodes of $x$ including $x$ itself.
-For example, if $x$ is a terminal node, then $(n,\bar{x}) = (1,1)$.
+Let $\Gamma$ be a cooperative strategic game with perfect information and no chance moves.
+I use strong mathematical induction to define a constructive algorithm for finding a CES in $\Gamma$, which I will refer to as the CES algorithm.
+This algorithm outputs a system on each subgame $\Gamma(x)$, starting at some node $x$, by inducting on the number of players ($n$) and number of nodes (denoted as $\bar{x}$) in the successor nodes of $x$---including $x$ itself and excluding the terminal nodes.\footnote{The termination of the algorithm is indicated by the symbol $\blacksquare$.} For instance, if $x$ is a penultimate node, then $(n,\bar{x}) = (1,1)$.
 Let $i=I(x)$ be the active player at $x$.
-The solution of the game in which Nature moves at the root of the game is simply combination of the solutions of the subgames starting at every immediate successor of the root.